Coen-Potgieter/MLP/README.md

     - Cant do entropy for doubles though???
     - Figure this shit out
 - change result param from calc loss function to predictions rather
+- functions to calcluate errors and average loss implemented
+    - Right now they only do MSE
+- Need to learn how to import csv files

 ### Possible improvements

 - Change forward prop algo to handle bias calcs separaetey so we dont prepad the `inp` vector on each itteration
 - Take note of the TODO flags all over the code

+### References

+- Data set is from: [Cyber Security Attacks](https://www.kaggle.com/datasets/teamincribo/cyber-security-attacks?resource=download&select=cybersecurity_attacks.csv)